As an Amazon Associate I earn from qualifying purchases.

 - Can opener

-- Good set of measuring spoons and cups
+- A good set of measuring spoons and cups

 - Small whisk (small enough to fit in a mug)